nexusformat/definitions/impatient/NXImpatient.rst

 Writing NeXus Files
 ====================

-Skip this section if you you only wish to read NeXus files.
-Beyond this section there is another which tells you where to find more information.
+You can skip this section if you only wish to read NeXus files.
-Others are invited to read on.

 What goes into a NeXus File?
 ------------------------------